Bugstudios/srtool/README.md

   2. This program is designed for Chinese speakers, I probably make english version some day, but until now, the language is written in the code, not a language file.
   3. YOU NEED TO UPDATE THE SOFTWARE IF THE GAME RELEASE IT'S NEW VERSION!!

-# Nov 6 UPDATE very simple and unfinishd UI and rate calculator
+# Nov 8 OPTIMIZED ratecalc.exe from 2.32MB to 9.00KB